British billionaire explorer feared among the missing on Titanic tourist submarine

 Hamish Harding’s stepson confirmed that his stepfather is missing on board the OceanGate Expeditions submersible

-A British billionaire explorer is on board the missing Titanic tourist submarine somewhere in the depths of the Atlantic Ocean.
+A British billionaire explorer is feared to be on board the missing Titanic tourist submarine somewhere in the depths of the Atlantic Ocean.

 Hamish Harding, who has previously travelled on the Challenger Deep to the bottom of the ocean, took to Facebook on Saturday to announce that he was joining OceanGate Expeditions for its Titanic mission this week.